KyeOnDiscord/kye-utilities/README.md

 **KyeString**

-    KyeString.GetIP() - Returns the user's current IP Address KyeString.GetHWID() - Gets the user's HWID in Sha256 (Uses Machine GUID & CPU ID) KyeString.RandomString(int length) - Returns a random string with the length specified KyeString.RandomStringWithoutNumbers(int length) - Returns a random string without numbers at the length specified.
+    KyeString.GetIP() - Returns the user's current IP Address KyeString.GetCountry() - Returns the user's country based on their IP Address KyeString.GetHWID() - Gets the user's HWID in Sha256 (Uses Machine GUID & CPU ID) KyeString.RandomString(int length) - Returns a random string with the length specified KyeString.RandomStringWithoutNumbers(int length) - Returns a random string without numbers at the length specified.